A Christmas cake has always been an essential part of my family’s Christmas fare.

 - Combine the first SIX ingredients in a large saucepan and bring to the boil.

-- Allow the mixture to boil for 15-20 minutes, stirring occasionally to avoid it sticking to the bottom of the pan.
+- Allow the mixture to simmer for 15-20 minutes, stirring occasionally to avoid it sticking to the bottom of the pan.

 - Set aside the fruit mixture to cool.